simonprickett/local-aircraft-tracker/README.md

 ![eink demo](badger2040w.gif)

 ![eink demo](small_badger2040w_with_plane_info.jpg)

+There's also a Grafana dashboard, providing a live map view of tracked flights alongside statistics about aircraft types, operators, routes and more.
+See the [dashboard component's README](dashboard/README.md) for details on setting this up.

 The Badger front end is written in [MicroPython](https://micropython.org/).
 All of the other components are written in [Node.js](https://nodejs.org/).
 See the "Project Overview" section for a run through of the architecture, or watch the start of the episode 5 or 6 videos for an animated recap.